-Appropriate studies have not been performed on the relationship of age to the effects of imipramine capsules in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of imipramine capsules to treat depression in the pediatric population.
 Safety and efficacy have not been established.

-Appropriate studies have not been performed on the relationship of age to the effects of imipramine tablets in children with enuresis (bedwetting) under 6 years of age.
+Appropriate studies have not been performed on the relationship of age to the effects of imipramine tablets in children with enuresis (bedwetting) younger than 6 years of age.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.